ESIPFed/science-on-schema.org/guides/Dataset.md

 </pre>

+<a id="spatial_reference-system"></a>
+A Spatial Reference System (SRS) or Coordinate reference systems (CRS) are methodologies for locating geographical features within some frame of reference (e.g. Earth, Moon, etc.).
+To represent an SRS in schema.org, we should use the `[schema:additionalProperty](http://schema.org/additionalProperty)` property to specify an object of type `[schema:PropertyValue](http://schema.org/PropertyValue)` and `[dbpedia:Spatial_reference_system](http://dbpedia.org/resource/Spatial_reference_system)`, a decent RDF resource on the web for describing what an SRS is.

 | Spatial Reference System | IRI                                          |
 |--------------------------|----------------------------------------------|
 | WGS84                    | http://www.w3.org/2003/01/geo/wgs84_pos#     |
 | CRS84                    | http://www.opengis.net/def/crs/OGC/1.3/CRS84 |

-A coordinate reference system can be added in this way:
+A spatial reference system can be added in this way:

 <pre>
 {